Our First Brain Tumor: Early Lessons Learned

 It’s become a running joke in our family: “Hey, give us a break.
 We don’t know what we’re doing.
 After all, this is our first brain tumor!”

-All families who come through the doors of Roswell Park Cancer Institute are rookies at this, to some degree.
+All families who come through the doors of Roswell Park Comprehensive Cancer Center are rookies at this, to some degree.
 Including ours.
 After all, no one plans for cancer the way they do for college.
 And every cancer is different.

 But still, a nagging sensation remains that we should all be better at this, somehow.

 If you’ve been feeling this way, read on.

 Over the next several months, I’ll be sharing my family’s experience at Roswell Park Comprehensive Cancer Center, from diagnosis to treatment, and everything that came after.
 My hope is to remind my fellow caregivers that they, too, have important stories to tell.

 And while patients receive a treatment plan, we have to muddle through on our own.
 It’s no surprise that some of us end up feeling like we’re doing “it” wrong.
 Whatever “it” is.
 We deserve to hear that we’re actually doing pretty darn well.

 I also hope to remind you that you are not alone is not just a comforting cliché.
 Cancer connects you to the rest of the world as few other diseases do.
 And while there is no shortage of scary misinformation out there, there’s also no shortage of skilled help and powerful empathy at your disposal.
 With Roswell Park’s help, I hope to connect our readers with both.